langdoc/KSCTC/README.md

 If you use the data, please cite my paper.

-## Code of conduct
-…to be added in the file [Code of Conduct](CoC.md)…

 ## Data access
 Only parts of the corpus are openly available.
-Other parts are found in [KSCTC-bound](https://github.com/langdoc/KSCTC-bound/), which is a private repository and visible only the project collaborators.
+Other parts – under bound licenses – are found in [KSCTC-bound](https://github.com/langdoc/KSCTC-bound/), which is a private repository and visible only to project collaborators.

 If you are interested in collaboration, contact [Michael Rießler](mailto:michael.riessler@uef.fi).

-See the overview below to understand which parts of the data are under free or bound licenses.
+### Code of conduct
+Collaborators must acknowledge the terms of use by signing the [Code of Conduct](CoC.md).

 ## Metadata